 Anticipating a special event in your life such as a wedding or baptism?
 Looking for a place to celebrate the life of a loved one who has passed?
-If so, please contact our Bridge Interim Pastor, Rev. Dr. George E. Peters to schedule a time to discuss.
+If so, please contact our Sr Pastor, Rev. Fred Evenson to schedule a time to discuss.

 It is significant that you have chosen to be married through the ministry of the Church.
 We assume you have come to the Church because you want to be married within the context of the Judeo-Christian tradition, that you identify with the heritage, and that you perceive marriage as the appropriate means to continue your relationship.